Mahendra Gaur: Malpractices in Sale of 2T Oil

 In 1993, while working for Indian Oil at Jaipur he discovered that two-wheeler owners were cheated by petrol pump dealers in the name of "single oil" and "double oil".
 The recommended dosage of 2T Oil in two-wheeler is 20ml/liter of Petrol, but the petrol pump dealers used to charge for 30 ml in the name of single oil but actually deliver 20 ml to the vehicle owners.
 Likewise in the name of "double oil" the consumer was given 40 ml, but charged for 60 ml.
 Mahendra Gaur fought a prolonged battle within Indian Oil, with the State Government of Rajasthan, Government of India to get relief to the two- and three-wheeler consumers.

-Fake PUC Certificates

-He also forced the Government Departments particularly Transport Department to deal firmly with the Petrol Pump Dealers who were issuing Fake PUC Certificates.
-In 2001 on his complaint the State Government initiated an inquiry which revealed that 80,000 Fake Pollution Under Control Certificates were issued.
-The transport commissioner cancelled licences of 5-dealers and Indian Oil fined Rs.
-5000.00 each on the dealers and suspended licence for 15 days.